gpuoti/Artifact-PonyExpress/doc/source/pony.rst

 .. note:: As pony works well with binary components, the transformation function (the tool used to transform data) itself may be a packaged component.

-Pony use MongoDB as backend to store your packages and meta-informations.
+Pony use MongoDB as backend to store your packages and meta-informations so a running local or remote MongoDB database is needed in order to use pony.
 The pony's MongoDB database is the **pony_store** and the only collection it uses as a repository is named **packages**.

-You'll need a running local or remote MongoDB database in order to use pony.

 You can perform two main operation from the pony command line: